 Photos: Lucerne Festival Academy Summer 2017 | © Manuela Jans

 Our alumni feel very passionate about their evolving roles as orchestral musicians.
 Andrew mentions some of the ways New World Symphony is trying to reach new audiences: “We have introduced Wallcast Concerts (a free family-friendly outdoor concert for 1000+ people), hosted a wine tasting concert and a yoga concert.
-We have a high-tech hall allowing us to present a profile video of a fellow before almost every concert and create immersive videos to go along with works such, and a website featuring talks with fellows on topics including performance nerves and audition advice as well as complete concert performances.
+We have a high-tech hall allowing us to present a profile video of a fellow before almost every concert and create immersive videos to go along with works, and a website featuring talks with fellows on topics including performance nerves and audition advice as well as complete concert performances.”
 Ben believes that “the role of the symphony orchestra has stayed mostly the same, bringing great art to their community, [however] the speed of society has changed … I think orchestras need to explore other ways to get people’s attention … Building relationships with audiences is absolutely vital to long term relevancy.
-An orchestral season has something for everyone, the challenge is to get them in door.”
+An orchestral season has something for everyone, the challenge is to get them in the door.”
 Joséphine is also proud of how her profession can communicate on an emotional level: “A concert is a very human experience, a shared moment which allows the public to listen to their feelings, which proposes ideas, which strikes or shocks if necessary, which is alive!”

 Many thanks to the Haute école de musique de Genéve for the invitation to participate in the colloquium, for Musiciens d’orchestre, and of course to our alumni for sharing their experiences!